 Do your kids love cats?
-Well, this Hanukkah sweatshirt which has, quite literally, all the cat puns on it, is perfect for them!
+Well, this Hanukkah sweatshirt —which has, quite literally, all the cat puns on it — is perfect for them!

 This Happy Llamakah sweater is a bit on the pricey side, but I love the eight cartoon candllamas (that’s candle llamas, yes) on it.

-These next two are for the Drake lover in your family.
-This one uses a lyric from the Jewish rapper’s song,”God’s Plan”: “I only love my bed and my mama, I’m sorry” (he’s talking about his Jewish mom, aw!).
-And combines it with the cover of Drake’s mixtape “If You’re Readin This It’s Too Late.”
+This one’s for the Drake lover in your family.
+This one uses the scribbles featured on the cover of the Jewish rapper’s mixtape, “If You’re Readin This It’s Too Late,” and it riffs off a lyric from his song,”God’s Plan.” (“I only love my bed and my mama, I’m sorry” — he’s talking about his Jewish mom, aw!)
 Plus, the Hanukkah sentiment behind this particular sweatshirt is relatable for anyone.

 Hip hop and R&B puns have become a quintessential part of the Hanukkah sweater.
-They see me rollin’ just works well, both as a reference to the Chamillionaire and Krayzie Bone song, and your excellent sweater and dreidel game!
+“They see me rollin'” just works well, both as a reference to the Chamillionaire and Krayzie Bone song, and your excellent sweater and dreidel game!

 These three sweaters are garish and over-the-top, and I love them.
 They have shiny silver on them.
-The llamakah sweater has an actual 3D scarf.
+The llamalkah sweater has an actual 3D scarf.
 The “keep calm and dreidel on” sweater has way too many colors.
 It’s everything an ugly holiday sweater needs.